-What my colleague mentioned earlier is that many people find food is too expensive, as the cost of living in the north that she queried me about groceries becoming more expensive.

-Yes, the items and programs she mentioned are part of our overall fight in trying to make this more accessible through, for example, of using income tax to lower the costs of food prices so Nunavummiut can survive with the cost of living and the base income.
+What my colleague mentioned is that many people find food is too expensive, including the cost of living in the north.
+She asked me about groceries becoming more expensive.
+Yes, the items and programs she mentioned are part of our overall fight in trying to make this more accessible through, for example, using income tax to lower the cost of food so Nunavummiut can survive with the cost of living and the base income.
 Thank you, Mr. Speaker.